sendgrid/docs/content/docs/for-developers/partners/amazon-marketplace.md

 <call-out>

-**Warmup your sending** - Since ISP spam filters look at volume as a significant factor when determining whether or not you are sending spam, we recommend that you begin sending a low to moderate volume, eventually working your way up to larger volumes.
+**Warm up your sending** - Since ISP spam filters look at volume as a significant factor when determining whether or not you are sending spam, we recommend that you begin sending a low to moderate volume, eventually working your way up to larger volumes.
 This gives the receiving email providers a chance to closely observe your sending habits and the way your customers treat the emails they receive from you.

 </call-out>